eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 ### 6.1 Scope

-The trust model presented in this chapter defines how trust is established, maintained, validated, and managed among entities within the EUDI Wallet ecosystem.
-It outlines the underlying rules, assumptions, and mechanisms that govern trust relationships, determining whether an entity (such as a Wallet Unit, User Device, or Relying Party) can be considered trustworthy.
+This chapter explains how trust works in the EUDI Wallet system, how it is established, maintained, validated, and managed.
+It describes the rules and assumptions that decide whether different parts of the system, like a wallet app, a user's device, or a service provider, can be trusted.

 ![Figure 11](media/Figure_11_Trust_Model.jpeg)